Surgery Scheduling

 Your after surgery obligations

-You must follow the doctors orders expicitly to the letter, or your pet will suffer.
-You must not remove the cone from your pet no matter how much they protest it.
-Your pet does not have the ability to leave a wound alone: they will irritate it.
-In most cases, if the cone is removed they will rupture their wound, which could be fatal.
+You must follow the doctors orders, or your pet will suffer.
+You absolutely must not remove the cone from your pet no matter how much they protest it.
+Your pet does not have the ability to make decisions, and to leave a surgery site or wound alone: they will irritate it.
+In most cases, if the cone is removed they will rupture their sutures or damage a wound, which could be fatal.
+Surgeries to repair damages caused by your pet to themselves usually cost more than the original surgery, and this cost is your responsibility.

 Low cost spay and neuter